 How to get rid of bed bugs – home treatments that actually work

 Bed bugs will not go away on their own.
 Without action, the infestation only gets worse.
 Unfortunately, if you have found one bed bug in your home, it is highly likely that there are more in hiding: bed bugs can lay 1-5 eggs every day and over 500 during their lifetime.
+Furthermore, bedbugs can move between units in an apartment.
 It is recommended to begin treating as soon as you find a bed bug.
 While professional exterminators can cost from a few hundred to over a thousand dollars, you can treat for bed bugs on your own for much less money.
 There are many success stories out there on the internet, and it tends to be much less expensive.
 That said, you must be diligent and persistent.
 Even if you or the landlord hires an exterminator, you may want to take extra precautions to ensure that the problem is 100% taken care of the first time around, and you do not have to go through the turmoil again.
 Below are all of the steps you can take to get rid of bed bugs for good, in descending order of importance and effectiveness.
 If you decide to attempt bed bug home remedies (whether on their own or as a supplement to professional treatment), you should attempt to follow as many of these steps as is possible and affordable.

 Use bed bug interceptors.

 This simple, inexpensive device helps isolate your bed from new bed bugs and keeps the bed bugs from spreading to other parts of the house.
 This incredibly reliable monitoring tool also isolates your bed from the bed bugs.
 They have 3 immediate benefits:

 - You can determine whether you have bed bugs.